Aviation Business Enterprise

 All about the course

-In year one, you'll learn the principles of engineering and applied mathematics.
-As the course develops, you’ll explore specialist modules such as aircraft structures, flight systems, aerodynamics, flight simulation, route planning & navigation systems.
+In year one, you’ll follow a range of modules designed to enhance your core engineering knowledge and introduce aeronautics.
+As you progress into year two, you’ll explore specialist aviation modules, such as aircraft structures, flight systems, aerodynamics, flight simulation, route planning and navigation systems.

-Prior to the final year, you will take a flight test course using Cranfield University’s specially instrumented Jetstream 31 aircraft.
-You can also choose to follow a structured pilot training programme to gain a Private Pilot Licence.
-45 flying hours are offered within the training programme at an additional cost.
+Prior to the final year, you'll have the opportunity to experience a flight test course delivered at Cranfield University’s National Flying Laboratory Centre using specially instrumented Jetstream 31 aircraft.
+During the flight, the aircraft will conduct specific manoeuvres during which flight data is gathered for you to analyse..
+You can also choose a structured pilot training programme to gain a Private Pilot Licence.
+A total of 45 flying hours are offered within the training programme at an additional cost.

 This is your introduction to the history of air transport systems leading to the current state of the aviation business.